-The Preliminary Specification provides the oil and gas producer with the most profitable means of oil and gas operations.
+The Preliminary Specification, our user community and service providers provide the dynamic, innovative, accountable and profitable oil and gas producer with the most profitable means of oil and gas operations.
+Setting the foundation for North America’s energy independence.
 People, Ideas & Objects Revenue Model specifies the means in which investors can participate in these user defined software developments.
 Users are welcome to join me here.
 Together we can begin to meet the future demands for energy.
 And don’t forget to join our network on Twitter @piobiz anyone can contact me at 403-200-2302 or email here.